bowdenk7/express-typescript-starter/README.md

 #### Writing a `.d.ts` file
 If generating a `.d.ts` using `dts-gen` isn't working, [you should tell me about it first](TODO-survey-link), but then you can create your own `.d.ts` file.

-If you just want to silence the compiler for the time being, create a file called `<some-libary>.d.ts` in your `types` folder and then add this line of code:
+If you just want to silence the compiler for the time being, create a file called `<some-library>.d.ts` in your `types` folder and then add this line of code:
 ```ts
 declare module "<some-library>";
 ```